What is an antegrade pyelogram?

 Tell your provider if you are pregnant or think you may be pregnant.

-Tell your healthcare provider if you are allergic to contrast dye or iodine.
+Tell your provider if you are allergic to contrast dye or iodine.

 Tell your provider about all medicines you are taking.
 This includes prescriptions,

-Tell your healthcare provider if you have had a bleeding disorder.
-Also tell your
+Tell your provider if you have had a bleeding disorder.
+Also tell your provider if

-provider if you are taking blood-thinning medicine (anticoagulant), aspirin, or other
+you are taking blood-thinning medicine (anticoagulant), aspirin, or other medicines

 You may get medicine to help you relax (sedative) during the test.
 You will need to